dedesite/psi_rng/c/websockets/README.txt

 sudo ln -s /usr/local/lib/libwebsockets.so /usr/lib/libwebsockets.so.0

-The cd to the websockets directory and specify libwebsocket location for compilation : gcc -o server main.c /usr/local/lib/libwebsockets.so
+The cd to the websockets directory and specify libwebsocket location for compilation : gcc -Wall -O main.c -o server /usr/local/lib/libwebsockets.so